 Companies may also opt to compensate for commuting costs.
 For example, companies based in Paris can provide up to €75 per month towards travel costs.

 Do you want more information or need help with employment and payroll in France?

-Internago can assist with cost calculations and full payroll service in France and on other European markets.
+Internago can assist with cost calculations and provide a full payroll service in France and other European markets.
 Please click here to find more information, or if you prefer contact us directly at firstname.lastname@example.org